LIZELUAN/Q30_calculation/README.md

 # python-IMonitor

-This is about my practic in the use of IMonitor
+This is about my practice in the use of IMonitor